IHE/ITI.MHDS/input/pagecontent/issues.md

-6. The MHDS environment allows for some normally contained Resources be recorded as a link to data in the mCSD managed Directory or PMIR Patient Identity Manager.
+6. The MHDS environment allows for some normally contained Resources be recorded as a link to data in the mCSD managed Directory or PMIR Patient Identity Registry.
 This is defined in the “UnContained Reference Option”.
 The necessary change to MHD has not been done yet in order to get feedback from Public Comment.
 CP-ITI-1200 has updated.
 MHD to add an UnContained Reference Option for this support